mitchellh/radar/docs/user_guide.md

     app.match :class, StandardError, :include_subclasses => true
     app.match :class, /.*Error/

+#### `:local_request`

+A matcher which matches if a web request came from a local address.
+This matcher requires that a remote IP be available at `event.to_hash[:request][:remote_ip]` (which is set by the Rack and Rails data extensions if you're using it in any framework).

+Examples of how it can be used below:

+    app.match :local_request
+    app.match :local_request, :remote_ip_getter => Proc.new { |event| event.to_hash[:my_ip] }
+    app.match :local_request, :localhost => /^192\.168\.0\.1$/

+Usually the defaults are what you want.
+Also, this matcher is more useful as a rejecter, typically, since you don't want local requests during development firing off exception reports:

+    app.reject :local_request

 ### Custom Matchers

 Matchers are simply classes which respond to `matches?` or a lambda function,